Agbleade/Student-Grader-and-File-Merging-System/README.md

 ## 📌 Overview
 This project merges student grade data from multiple **lecture sections** and **lab sections**, calculates their overall performance based on defined weight percentages, and generates a consolidated **CSV grade report**.

-It was developed as part of a programming assignment for **CHEM111 Student File Merging**.

 ---